-Development, designing and erection of the STS "Beijing-Hongkong (Taibej)" can be started as implementation of the national transport programs in mainland China and the island of Taiwan.
+Development, designing and erection of the STS circular route "Taipei - Oluanpi - Taipei" can be started simultaneously with development, designing and erection of the route "Beijing - Hongkong (Taipei)".
+This work can be started as implementation of the national transport programs in mainland China and the island of Taiwan.
 In the process of implementation of the national programs a unified line can be coordinated for constructing the route, to elaborate design, technological and operational standards.
-Then each country can independently erect its own portion of the transcontinental route with its ramification (if necessary).
+Then each country can independently erect its own portion of the transcontinental route with its ramification (if necessary), for example, China - the route "Beijing - Hongkong" and Taiwan - the route "Taipei - Oluanpi - Taipei" - mainland (through the Taiwan Strait).
 After that, in future, the route can on one side be extended to Western Europe and on the other side to Indonesia.